mosse-security/mcsi-library/docs/articles/2022/05/reverse-engineering-portable-executables-pe-part-1/reverse-engineering-portable-executables-pe-part-1.md

 :orphan:
 (reverse-engineering-portable-executables-pe-part-1)=
 # Reverse Engineering Portable Executables (PE) - Part 1
 While contemplating malware investigation, one of the most significant subjects to find out more about is understanding the *Portable Executable* (`PE`) file design.
+Portable Executables (PEs) are executable files that are used in Windows systems.
+They are typically created by compilers from source code, and then linked together with other library files to form a complete executable.
+However, it is also possible to reverse engineer a PE, which can be useful for analyzing malware or understanding how a program works.

 ## PE-format

 The diagram at the top is a wellknown outline of the PE file.
 We will get into the info of each one of the structure’s areas, but what I want you to think of for now, is that the PE format is a manner the program informs the OS of its execution requirements.
 Let’s give an explanation for the concept in extra info.
 I know you might be pronouncing all we do is double click on an icon or call an EXE through a few shell software like, for example, `cmd.exe`, but yet behind the scenes, there are many activities being initiated.